WildBrain

-WildBrain Ltd. (formerly known as DHX Media, Ltd.) is a Canadian media, animation studio, production, and brand licensing company, mostly associated as an entertainment company.
-The company is known for owning the largest library of children's television programming, which is distributed through its multi-channel network, WildBrain Spark, and a group of Canadian specialty television channels.
+WildBrain Ltd. is a Canadian media, animation studio, production, and brand licensing company, mostly associated as an entertainment company.
+The company is known for owning the largest independent library of children's television programming, including the assets of acquisitions such as Cookie Jar Group, Epitome Pictures, and Wildbrain Entertainment among others, distribution rights to the Jay Ward Productions and Ragdoll Productions libraries, and a stake in the Peanuts franchise.

-DHX was founded in 2006 when the entertainment entrepreneurs Michael Donovan and Steven DeNure gained control of Decode Entertainment and the Halifax Film Company.
+The company was founded in 2006 as DHX Media, via a merger between Decode Entertainment and the Halifax Film Company.
+The company subsequently acquired other studios and assets, acquired the Canadian specialty service Family Channel in 2014 to expand into broadcasting, and established the YouTube multi-channel network WildBrain (now WildBrain London) in 2016.
+Building upon the strength of the division, the entirety of the company was rebranded as WildBrain in 2019.

 History

 As DHX Media

-In 2006, the Toronto-based Decode Entertainment and Halifax-based Halifax Film Company merged so that the newly merged company would be named the Decode-Halifax Film Company.
-The newly public company known as DHX Media, began trading in 2006, because the name, "DHX", is an acronym for the combination of the names Decode and Halifax.

-A reverse merger deal with Entertainment One was considered in 2008, but was dropped.
+In May 2006, the Toronto-based Decode Entertainment merged with the Halifax-based Halifax Film Company as DHX Media, which went public on the Toronto Stock Exchange (TSE) and the London Alternative Investment Market (AIM).
+Decode's Neil Court stated that becoming a public company would allow it to raise capital for new ventures, and stated that they planned to pursue the establishment of a licensing division for consumer products.
 On March 25, 2008, DHX Media acquired Bulldog Interactive Fitness.
+The name, "DHX" drives from the combination of the names Decode and Halifax.
+On September 29, 2008, Entertainment One announced its intentions to purchase the company for US$63.2 million, with the deal set to close in December.
+The deal would fall through after Entertainment One's stock prices fell by 61%.

-On September 8, 2010, all related subsidiaries and divisions were rebranded under the label DHX Media.
-On September 14, 2010, DHX Media acquired the American animation studio Wildbrain Entertainment.
+After the merger, Decode, Halifax Film, and Studio B Productions initially maintained their respective brands.
+On September 8, 2010, the company announced that all of its subsidiaries would be brought under the DHX Media branding.
+On September 14, 2010, DHX Media acquired the American animation studio Wildbrain Entertainment, producer of shows such as Poochini, Higglytown Heroes, and Yo Gabba Gabba!.

 On August 20, 2012, it was announced that DHX Media would acquire Cookie Jar Group for CA $111 million, a deal which would make DHX the world's largest independent owner of children's television programming.
 The acquisition was completed on October 22, 2012.

 In May 2013, DHX introduced three premium, subscription-based channels on YouTube; DHX Junior, DHX Kids, and DHX Retro.
 DHX's then executive chairman Michael Hirsh stated that the offerings were meant to leverage the company's library and the growth of digital distribution in the children's television market.
 DHX was among the first 30 content partners for YouTube's premium channel platform.

-On September 16, 2013, DHX acquired Ragdoll Worldwide—a joint venture between British production company Ragdoll Productions, BBC Worldwide and an investment group that managed and licensed Ragdoll Productions' properties (such as Teletubbies) outside the United Kingdom.
+On September 16, 2013, DHX acquired Ragdoll Worldwide—a joint venture between British production company Ragdoll Productions, and BBC Worldwide that managed and licensed Ragdoll Productions properties (such as Teletubbies and In the Night Garden) outside the United Kingdom—for US$27.7 million.